bugra455/easy-php-runtime/README.md

     docker compose up -d --build
     ```

 6.  🎉 Congrats!
-You saved yourself from installing a database, a web driver, and 10 different versions of a programming language to the root of your daily driver.
+You saved yourself from installing three databases, two web-servers, and 10 different versions of a programming language to the root of your daily driver.

 ![image](https://github.com/user-attachments/assets/f7af7237-7ba9-4a9f-ab00-e8a057d7a1ca)